irvinecubesat/cubesatnet/README.md

 VPN allows students, teachers, and mentors to access the servers and hardware remotely in a secure manner.

-If you are a student from a public Irvine High School, Follow the instructions here to establish your digital identity for Irvine CubeSat and get access to the VPN and other resources.
+If you are a Irvine CubeSat student, follow the instructions here to establish your digital identity for Irvine CubeSat and get access to the VPN and other resources.
 The process will involve generating a public/private key pair.
 Keep your private